Skip to main content

 Bluefields to Big Corn Island:

-You should arrive to Bluefields on a Tuesday.
+You should arrive at Bluefields on a Tuesday.
 This is important as the Rio Escondido passenger ferry to Big Corn Island leaves Bluefields once a week at 9am on Wednesdays.
 So this is your guarantee to Big Corn.

 You should expect to stay a night in Bluefields.
 There are plenty of hostels and cheap accommodation options available.
 No need to pre-book.
 There is also an ATM, market and supermarket here.
 Stock up on cash (there is only one ATM on Big Corn and no ATM on Little Corn), as well as any food supplies.
 Remember, you are going to an island that relies on imports from the mainland so prices for the simplest of things are a little higher on The Corn Islands.
 Do yourself a favour and stock up on as much as you need in Bluefields.

-Our original plan was to arrive to Bluefields, stock up and then head to the port to see if there were any cargo or freighter ships leaving for the Corn Islands that day.
+Our original plan was to arrive at Bluefields, stock up and then head to the port to see if there were any cargo or freighter ships leaving for the Corn Islands that day.
 You could get lucky.
 A captain might let you pay a small price and give you a bunk on the boat.
-Cargo ships take that little bit longer than the passenger ferry but it will save you spending a night accommodation and you will still arrive at the destination on Wednesday.
+Cargo ships take that little bit longer than the passenger ferry but it will save you spending a night’s accommodation and you will still arrive at the destination on Wednesday.
 If there are no ships leaving Bluefields, ask locals, or port officials and see if there are any due to leave from El Bluff.
 El Bluff is a 15 minute ride at 30 cordobas per person.

-Worse case, you find yourself a cheap place to lay the head, and get to bed early as you will need to queue for Rio Escondido tickets from around 7.30am.
-Be sure not to stay at any accommodation next to the port as majority of these are brothels hence why they are so cheap.
+Worse case, you find yourself a cheap place to lay your head, and get to bed early as you will need to queue for Rio Escondido tickets from around 7.30am.
+Be sure not to stay at any accommodation next to the port as the majority of these are brothels hence why they are so cheap.
 We were recommended Hostal Dona Vero.

 As mentioned earlier, this time lady luck had popped by so we were unable to follow through on our original plan.
 Instead, as we pulled into Bluefields a local by the name of Spicer asked if we were going to Big Corn and told us that there was a Rio Escondido passenger ferry leaving in 30 minutes.
 Thanks to Semana Santa (high peak season), they were running a ferry every two days.
 Thank you religion, thank you lady luck!

-Unfortunately, it meant we had only time to run to the nearest ATM and withdraw as much cash we saw fit before we had to jump straight on the Rio Escondido.
-We had no supplies, no food or water and since we were one of the last people on, our seat was a small patch of floor space on the front of deck.
+Unfortunately, it meant we had only time to run to the nearest ATM and withdraw as much cash as we saw fit before we had to jump straight on the Rio Escondido.
+We had no supplies, no food or water and since we were one of the last people on, our seat was a small patch of floor space on the front of the deck.
 To find the ATM, head straight from the dock until you reach the busy market road and take a left.
 It’s up on the right hand side and is 5 minute walk

 The Rio Escondido costs 255 cordobas per person.
 It takes around 6 hours to reach Big Corn Island and it is not the most pleasant journey.
 Unless you get a seat in the air conditioned room or down the back of the boat under the covered area, the only option is out on deck.
 That means blistering heat, followed by some rain clouds, waves, and maybe even an odd sea storm.
 We had it all in those 6 hours.
 We suffered from wind burn, slight dehydration, shivers from the torrential rain and sea storms to blistering heat.
 Remember how we had no water?
 Yeah, fun!
 It was an emotional whirlwind but an incredible adventure.